Skip to main content

 “I tell people to take the highest job in the smallest agency you can find,” Gualco said.
 “If you work at a small agency, you do a lot of the HR functions yourself.”

-An icon of a certificate with a star.Earning professional certifications in human resources can also help you stand out when applying to human resources management positions, and some degree programs prepare you to sit for the exams.
+An icon of a certificate with a medal on it.Earning professional certifications in human resources can also help you stand out when applying to human resources management positions, and some degree programs prepare you to sit for the exams.

 For example, at SNHU, you can complete coursework in the HR bachelor's degree program designed to help prepare you for HRCI's Associate Professional in Human Resources® (aPHR®) certification exam.
 There are also industry credentials sponsored by HRCI embedded throughout the program.